asciinema/asciinema/README.md

 X, Linux and FreeBSD.
 Look for package named `asciinema`.
 See the [list of available packages](https://asciinema.org/docs/installation).

-### Snap supported Linux distros

-If you run [Ubuntu or other snap supported Linux distribution](https://snapcraft.io/docs/core/install) you can install asciinema with:

-    snap install asciinema --classic

-The snap contains all necessary dependencies required to run asciinema, and will get automatically updated when a new version is pushed to the store.

 ### Docker image

 asciinema Docker image is based on Ubuntu 16.04 and has the latest version of